deannabosschert/deannabosschert/README.md

 ### Hi there, and welcome to my resume 🙋🏼‍♀️

 I'm Deanna, a creative developer from the Netherlands.
-Just graduated from Communication and Multimedia Design at the Amsterdam University of Applied Sciences as a webdeveloper as well as a digital designer.
+Just graduated from Communication and Multimedia Design at the Amsterdam University of Applied Sciences as a webdeveloper and digital designer.
 Passionate about lots of things, especially tech/design-related.
 Below are a few interesting stats about my time on GitHub.
 I've also written out my experience, knowledge, skills and some personal insights.
 That's a lot of info that I'd normally just put on a print-like CV, but I thought I'd be nice to have this info collected in one place along with my projects' source code, and portfolio site.

 Visit [deannabosschert.nl](https://www.deannabosschert.nl/) for a showcase of my recent work.  (**note: still a WIP **)